Hi Friends,

 Dear Shri Divekar,

 I feel that disciplinary action is not at all a solution but a tool at the hands of management that should be sparingly used.
-The need of disciplinary action is felt only due to absence of learning attitude by the participant or indifferent attitude of the stake holders.
+The need for disciplinary action is felt only due to the absence of a learning attitude by the participant or an indifferent attitude of the stakeholders.

 Thanks and regards,